E.1 - Are travel costs included in Fees and Charges?

 If lower fare prices require a weekend stay (Sunday rule), additional per diems may be charged.

-All journeys will be booked in first-class, taking the shortest and most cost-effective route.
+All journeys shall be booked in first-class, taking the shortest and most cost-effective route.

 E.5 - Travel time

 The time spent by an expert in the means of transport is charged at the hourly rate.
-In general, standard average travel times are applied.
+In general, Standard number of travel hours per destination is used, as communicated in the ‘Standard travel time list’ on the Agency’s website.
 The standard travel time is comprised of various components:

 - Travel time is counted from the time of departure from the normal place of work of the expert (or home, if he/she leaves directly from home) to his/her arrival at the destination.
-The destination shall be the place at which the expert is staying (if there is an overnight stay) or the place at which the certification task or service is to be performed.
+The destination shall be the place at which the certification task or service is to be performed.

-- No travel time will be charged for any kind of transport delay, regardless of the cause.
+- No travel time shall be charged for any kind of transport delay, regardless of the cause.

 E.7 - Do I have to pay travel cancellation costs?

-If the Agency cancels a trip upon request of the Applicant, any cancellation costs incurred will be charged to the Applicant.
-If the trip has to be cancelled upon request of the Agency, cancellation costs will be borne by the Agency.
+If the Agency cancels a trip upon request of the Applicant, any cancellation costs incurred shall be charged to the Applicant.
+If the trip has to be cancelled upon request of the Agency, cancellation costs shall be borne by the Agency.